ritikalath/Sliding-Puzzle-Solver/README.md

 [4 5 6]<br />
 [7 8 0]<br />

-Summary: Both A-Star and BFS took 22 steps to solve the given puzzle but A-Star took around 0.084 seconds where as BFS took around 5.127 seconds to solve this grid.
+Summary: IDA-Star,A-Star and BFS,all took 22 steps to solve the given puzzle but IDA-Star took around 0.101 seconds,A-Star took around 0.084 seconds where as BFS took around 5.127 seconds to solve this grid.